The Fury of Athamas

-Commissioned by Frederick Augustus Hervey, the Earl-Bishop (1730-1803) in Rome in 1790 for £600; confiscated by the French in 1798 before it was purchased in Paris and brought back to Ickworth by Frederick William Hervey, 1st Marquess (1769-1859) ,in the early 1820s; acquired by the National Trust in 1956 under the auspices of the National Land Fund, later the National Heritage Memorial Fund.
+Commissioned by Frederick Augustus Hervey, the Earl-Bishop (1730-1803) in Rome in 1790 for the sum of £600; confiscated at the behest of Napoleon Bonaparte in 1798 before being purchased in Paris and brought back to Ickworth by Frederick William Hervey, 1st Marquess of Bristol (1769-1859), in the early 1820s; acquired by the National Trust in 1956 under the auspices of the National Land Fund, later the National Heritage Memorial Fund.

 Ickworth, The Bristol Collection (acquired through the National Land Fund and transferred to The National Trust in 1956)

 John Flaxman RA (York 1755 – London 1826), sculptor